thousandbrainsproject/monty_lab/README.md

 ## Setup

-To run the code in this repository requiers Conda to install the dependencies.
+To run the code in this repository requires Conda to install the dependencies.
 For instructions on how to install Conda (Miniconda or Anaconda) on your machine see https://conda.io/projects/conda/en/latest/user-guide/install/index.html.

 NOTE: By default, Conda will activate the base environment when you open a new terminal.
 If you do not want Conda to change your global shell when you open a new terminal, run: `conda config --set auto_activate_base false`.